aaugustin/datedelta/README.rst

 ----------------

 ``datedelta`` instances can be added, subtracted, and multiplied with an integer.
-However there are some restrictions on addition and subtraction.
+However, there are some restrictions on addition and subtraction.

 Adding then subtracting a given datedelta to a date doesn't always return the original date.
 In order to prevent bugs caused by this behavior, when the result